KrishanBhasin/security-advice/index.md

 ### Misc
 - Chromebooks being cluttered can't really harm you.
 If you run out of space, delete stuff
 - On Windows and Mac, be sure to delete apps you don't use and/or are of dubious origin
-- If you have a Windows PC, I recommend rebuilding it regularly:
-  - This is a very effective way of clearing up your device (because it deletes everything)
-  - It is also a good opportunity to test your backups (better now than in the heat of a campaign)
-  - Find a friendly local computer helper to help you with this
-- If you have a problem with a Mac, go to the local Apple store - it's free IT support
-- _Never_ use USB drives (flash drives) - use Google Drive instead
+- _Avoid_ using USB drives (flash drives) - use Google Drive instead
 - **ALWAYS** lock your computer when you step away from it, even if its only for a few seconds
     - On Chromebook: `[Search Key]` + `L`
     - On Windows: press `[Windows Key]` + `L`